xubei0903-phy/ShieldedMolecule-gauge/README.md

 Calculation Scripts

-1.We calculate the synthetic magnetic field in fig3a.nb.
+1.We calculate the synthetic magnetic field in ShieldedMolecule-B.nb.

-2.We calculate the total magnetic flux across the equator in the regime outside of the shielding core in fig3b.nb.
+2.We calculate the total magnetic flux across the equator in the regime outside of the shielding core in ShieldedMolecule-flux.nb.

-3.We calculate the angular momentum of the ground state of the two microwave-shielded molecules in a harmonic trap in ShieldedMolecule-Lz.py
+3.We calculate the angular momentum Lz of the ground state of the two microwave-shielded molecules in a harmonic trap in ShieldedMolecule-Lz.py

 Usage